q4hmad/Final_Code_Review/README.md

-#Post-Epicodus Plan
+# Post-Epicodus Plan

 ### By Qudsia Ahmad

 ## Hands-On:
-* _Build out the front end of my capstone project._
+* _Build out the front end of my capstone project more fully, since it is primarily an app using tiered authorization right now._
 * _Use DaringFireball.net as a guide to polish the README's for all my github projects._
 * _re-add  paperclip gem ato my portfolio._
 * _Finish watching Udemy course "The Complete Ruby on Rails Developer Course" section on setting up email._